Uneven Or Cracked Roads

 Whether you were involved in a single-vehicle collision or a multiple-car-pileup, and you believe that the road surface was the cause of the crash, you have the ability to file a personal injury claim against the responsible party.
 This is typically a local municipality or province government.
 We can not only help you file a claim against the party responsible for paving and maintaining the roadway that caused your crash, but our lawyers will be with you every step of the way.
 We will help with gathering medical information, negotiating with the other party’s insurance carrier, and potentially taking the lawsuit to court if you are not satisfied with any settlement offers.
-Here at Preszler Law Firm, we assist clients who have suffered injuries of all types, and have experience settling lawsuits filed against governmental agencies and private contractors alike.
+Here at Preszler Injury Lawyers, we assist clients who have suffered injuries of all types, and have experience settling lawsuits filed against governmental agencies and private contractors alike.
 If you were injured in a car wreck that was caused by an uneven or cracked road, you may deserve compensation for your damages and our personal injury lawyers can help get it for you.

 How to File a Claim